Bishop McLaughlin Catholic High School

-General information
+History

-Bishop McLaughlin Catholic High School was established in 2003.
+On January 20, 2000, the Diocese acquired the land for the future home of Bishop McLaughlin Catholic High School.
+On May 30, 2002, construction of the new BMCHS began.
+BMCHS was established in 2003.
 It is named after Charles Borromeo McLaughlin, the first Bishop of the Roman Catholic Diocese of St. Petersburg.
 An avid pilot, Bishop McLaughlin would meet the pastoral demands of a large diocese by flying from event to event in order to keep pace with his schedule.
 This fast-paced ministry affectionately earned him the nickname of "Hurricane Charlie."
 Therefore, BMCHS is the home of the "Hurricanes."
+On August 11, 2003, BMCHS welcomed its first freshman class.
+On May 29, 2007, commencement was held for the school's first graduating senior class.

 Academics

-Bishop McLaughlin Catholic High School is ranked as the 7th Best Catholic High School in the state of Florida for 2020, as rated by NICHE, with an overall grade of "A." BMCHS is experiencing continued growth and is known for its high academic standards, use of technology in the classroom, sports program and fine arts program.
-In 2017, BMCHS's STREAM (Science, Technology, Religion, Engineering, Art and Math) Club won the Innovations in Catholic Education Technology Integration Award for its work in three-dimensional printing of prosthetic hands for children with limited upper limb mobility as a result of birth defect or injury, and was also honored by District Administration magazine as part of its Schools of TechXcellence program for this work.
+Bishop McLaughlin Catholic High School was ranked as the 7th-best Catholic High School in the state of Florida for 2020 by NICHE, with an overall grade of "A." In 2017, BMCHS's STREAM (Science, Technology, Religion, Engineering, Art and Math) Club won the Innovations in Catholic Education Technology Integration Award for its work in three-dimensional printing of prosthetic hands for children with limited upper limb mobility as a result of birth defect or injury, and was also honored by District Administration magazine as part of its Schools of TechXcellence program for this work.
 BMCHS is also one of the few private high schools in the Tampa Bay area to offer an Exceptional Student Education (ESE) program.